WRF-GC/documentation/docs/source/specialty-simulations.rst

 	)))GLOBAL_CL
 	)))CHEMISTRY_INPUT

-We recommend making a high-resolution WRF-GC run with the same domain, extracting the ``oh`` and ``cl`` variables, and converting the units (WRF-GC output is in ppmv):
+To generate high-resolution data, you can use a full chemistry WRF-GC run with the same domain, extracting the ``oh`` and ``cl`` variables, and converting the units (WRF-GC output is in ppmv):

 * ``oh`` unit should be converted from ppmv to kg/m3;
 * ``cl`` unit should be converted from ppmv to v/v dry; multiply by 1e-6.